bryan-emerson/guess-the-number/README.md

 1. Fork and clone this repository.
 1. Change into the new directory.
-1. Install dependencies.
-1. Create and checkout a new branch to work on.
 1. Fulfill the listed requirements.

 Do your work inside of [`lib/`](lib/).
 You are required to turn in your